The Spring Farm CARES Nature Sanctuary

 Hunting, trapping, and fishing are never allowed on sanctuary grounds.
 The sanctuary is patrolled year-round to assure compliance.

 Field mowing or heavy-work of any kind is suspended in the event that such activities may conflict with the breeding and nesting activities of sanctuary animals.

 Use of any motorized equipment on sanctuary grounds is strictly limited.
 All flora and fauna is treated with respect and will not be subject to any form of “harvest”.

 Please stop by and visit our Nature Sanctuary blog, Tales from the Wilds for wonderful stores, photos, and videos of the Nature Sanctuary.

 Your tax-deductible donations are welcomed and will go directly to the good work of habitat restoration and preservation.
-If you wish, you may sponsor the reestablishment of a specific "at risk" plant or the construction of nest boxes for birds like the American Kestrel or Woodduck.
+If you wish, you may sponsor the reestablishment of a specific “at risk” plant or the construction of nest boxes for birds like the American Kestrel or Woodduck.
 You may also donate a foot bridge or bench in many of our sitting areas scattered around the Nature Sanctuary in honor or memory of a loved one.